 We live in strange times.

-I am convinced that smart people everywhere ought to lay awake at night wondering why there are so many individuals who become so utterly unhinged at the mere thought that an acquaintance, relative, neighbor or stranger on-line might disagree with their political opinions.
+We all ought to lay awake at night wondering why there are so many people in our society who become so utterly unhinged at the mere thought that an acquaintance, relative, neighbor or stranger on-line might disagree with their political opinions.

-This problem is not exclusive to a small group of whack-jobs who react violently to those who disagree with them.
+This problem is not exclusive to a small group of people on the outer fringes of both political parties.
 According to the Pew Research Center forty-four percent of progressives and thirty-one percent of conservatives have confessed to blocking or unfriending someone on social media simply because they disagreed with their political views.
-That means that nearly eighty-percent of our population is so pig-headed (and immature) where their politics are concerned that they will not allow themselves to be exposed to an opinion they disagree with.
-Before we do the trendy thing and blame the President for this mess we need to keep in mind that those statistics were collected a full two years before the 2016 election (October 2014).
+That means that nearly eighty-percent of our population is so immature and pig-headed where politics are concerned that they will not allow themselves to be exposed to an opinion they think they might possibly disagree with.
+Before we do the trendy thing and blame Trump for the division we should remember those statistics were collected a full two years before the 2016 election (October 2014).

 Pray for revival-

 For the most part, individuals in our civilization are dreadfully unhappy.
 Those who embrace their political opinions as absolute truth tend to be more miserable than most.
 This is because politics can never really fill the space in our hearts that was intended to be occupied by a relationship with Jesus Christ.
 Pray for the salvation of those who are inflexible and militaristic in their political opinions.
 When we see revival, we will also see the social change politics have been unable to bring about.

 We do have not have to kowtow to every outrageous thing crazy people say.
 In fact, I personally believe that we should be ready to explain why we believe what we believe about everything, at all times to all people, even crazy people.
 That being said, we do need to speak that truth kindly and with grace even to crazy people (Colossians 4:6, Ephesians 4:15, 1st Peter 3:15).